 Our customers' successes define our success.
 Sometimes, they tell us about it.
 Here is a note from the IT department at regional charity in the Carolinas.
 Both controllers in SAN failed and the charity was unable to find replacements.
 The Network Team located a replacement part and had it shopped for morning delivery the very next day.
 Once they received the part, they were able to install, configure, and get the network running again.

 “I just wanted to thank you again and let you know that as far as IT companies go, you guys are the best I have used so far.
 Your response was fast and correct the first time.
-We got our order today and I was able to get Second Harvest back up and running.
+We got our order today and I was able to get [us] back up and running.
 They are happy and because of the way you handled my request with a great response all around from everyone involved, we will start doing more business with you and will recommend your services.
 Thanks again and I hope everyone has a great weekend!”
+IT Director.

 The Network Team is excited to announce that we have joined the Florida High Tech Corridor Council.
 The FHTCC exists to bring companies and research institutions together to grow high tech industry in central Florida.
 The initiative was started with the University of Central Florida, University of South Florida, and University of Florida.

 “TNT is proud to be a part of the Florida High Tech Corridor Council because of its support of research, marketing, and entrepreneurship,” said TNT president Jeff Gaura.

 The Network Team opened an office in Florida earlier this year.
 Sales Account Executive Tom Daly has spent the last quarter of 2013 learning about the technology needs of businesses in the Jacksonville area.